aquiladev/parley/README.md

 ### Edge cases worth poking at

 - **Cancel an intent mid-flight.** Type `cancel` while the bot is *Collecting offers…*.
 State should clear cleanly; nothing on-chain happens.
 - **No peer offer beats Uniswap.** Try a very small or very large swap so the MMs' spread underperforms the Uniswap reference.
-The bot should offer a direct Uniswap v3 fallback swap (`QuoterV2` + `SwapRouter02` on Sepolia) instead.
+The bot should recommend the `pure_uniswap` plan and route directly through Uniswap v3 (`QuoterV2` + `SwapRouter02` on Sepolia).
+- **Trigger a split route.** Type a swap larger than any single MM's per-pair inventory cap.
+The router (Phase 9) should produce a `split_route` plan — leg 1 fills against MM-A, leg 2 against MM-B (or a Uniswap tail).
+Each leg is signed and locked separately, in order.
+- **Multi-token via inline address.** Try pasting an arbitrary ERC-20 address inline: `swap 0.01 ETH for 0x1f9840a85d5af5bf1d1762f925bdaddc4201f984` (UNI).
+The agent looks up decimals on-chain via `validate_token`, builds the intent, and either gets a peer offer (if the MM operator supports the pair) or falls through to Uniswap.
+- **Unsupported pair, peers decline.** Try a pair no MM has configured (e.g., random ERC-20 ↔ random ERC-20).
+Both MMs reply with `offer.decline (unsupported_pair)`.
+The agent doesn't pre-filter — it broadcasts to everyone, then aggregates the declines and offers the Uniswap path.
 - **Refund.** Lock `tokenA` and then never tap *Settle*.
 After the deal deadline (~5 min), the bot should surface a *Refund* button.
 Tap it to recover your locked funds.
 (Hard to trigger reliably because the MM auto-locks fast; mainly useful for reading the contract's `refund` path.)
 - **Multiple intents in parallel.** Issue a second swap while the first is mid-settlement.
 Each deal lives in its own Settlement storage slot; concurrent deals can't interfere with each other.